lukaszkups/lukaszkups.net/contents/notes--list/list/2020-12-31-summary-of-the-year-2020.md

 **Books:**

-As weird as it might sound - I consume tons of business/tech/lifestyle related articles every day, but haven't finished any book this year (yeap, it's actually a shame, but I've decided to make this fact public).
+As weird as it might sound - I consume tons of business/tech/lifestyle related articles every day, but haven't finished any book this year (yeap, it's a shame, but I've decided to make this fact public anyway 😛).

-I'm an active subscriber though to classic Transformers comic book series 📖 😎 (read almost #40 issues already! 🤣)
+I'm an active subscriber to classic Transformers comic book series though 📖 😎 (finished 40 issues already! 🤣)

 **Movies:**